microsoft/BCTech/samples/AppInsights/TroubleShootingGuides/README.md

 * Investigating login issues (authentication and authorization flows)
 * Investigating if environments are using deprecated web service protocols
 * Investigating lifecycle issues with extensions (compile, synchronize, publish, install, update, un-install, un-publish)
+* Investigating results for the technical validation of AppSource submissions

 | TSG | Description |
 | ----------- | ----------- |